Divorce, Child Custody, and Parental Alienation

 With this classification of parental alienation, sanctions taken against a parent who engages in this type of conduct can be more severe.
 Sanctions might extend from other areas in the judicial center beyond a pending divorce or custody case.Parental Alienation and Judicial Intervention

 If you believe that you have been targeted by your spouse or former spouse for parental alienation, prompt action to protect your legal rights and the welfare of your child is advisable.
-The process of protecting your rights and your child's wellbeing commences with an initial consultation with a skilled child custody attorney to evaluate the situation.
+The process of protecting your rights and your child's wellbeing commences with a free initial consultation with a skilled child custody attorney to evaluate the situation.
 A child custody attorney can develop a course of action that includes judicial intervention as a means of halting parental alienation.

 Judicial intervention when parental alienation is an issue can come in a number of different forms.
 A primary judicial response is for a judge to limit the contact the offending parent has with the child or children.
 For example, if a noncustodial parent engages in parental alienation, visitation or parenting time might be curtailed by the court in some manner.
 This can include a suspension of visitation or parenting time until further order of the court.